 Identify the Types of Your Stone Pavers

-For the industrial purpose, professionals are dividing stones into two chief categories based on their content.
+For industrial purposes, professionals are dividing stones into two chief categories based on their content.

 - Siliceous stones dominate with silica or sands, which are hard, sturdy, and durable.

 - Calcareous stones made mostly from calcites as the main component and comparatively soft and brittle in properties.

 With these insights, let’s explore both categories, and their individual stone types belong to each.
 It helps us to select the cleaning products based on types of natural stones in your paving projects.

 However, siliceous stones are tougher than calcareous ones, use of non-acidic, bleach-free, and biodegradable products available in the market.

 Cleaning of Quartzite